Llanelian Road

 Llanelian Road (Ffordd Llanelian), also known as the Blue Turtle Arena for sponsorship purposes, is a multi-use stadium in Old Colwyn, North Wales.
-It is currently used mostly for football matches and is the home ground of Colwyn Bay F.C. of the Cymru North.
+It is currently used mostly for football matches and is the home ground of Colwyn Bay F.C. of the Cymru Premier.

-The floodlit stadium holds 3,000 people (with covered seating for 1,850 spectators) and was built in 1984 on part of the Parciau farm estate after the club moved from their former home in Eirias Park due to the building of the A55 dual carriageway through Colwyn Bay.
+The stadium was built in 1984 on part of the Parciau farm estate after the club moved from their former home in Eirias Park due to the building of the A55 dual carriageway through Colwyn Bay.
 Colwyn Bay won their first game at Llanelian Road, beating Lytham 1–0 in an FA Cup preliminary round tie in September 1984.

 A shelter was erected at the town end of the ground in 1985 and is more commonly known as the Shed End.
 Two further covered stands were erected by the end of the decade.
 Floodlights were first installed at the ground in 1990 and were first switched on for a friendly match against Liverpool.
 The grass bank on the Llanelian Road side of the ground was terraced during the summer of 1998 following a successful fundraising appeal by the club's Supporters Club.

 Colwyn Bay were forced to play away from Llanelian Road for two seasons after the club refused to join the newly formed League of Wales in 1992.
 The club played for a season in Northwich and a further season at Ellesmere Port Stadium in Ellesmere Port.
 Colwyn Bay YMCA were formed in 1992 and played at Llanelian Road during the club's time in exile.
 The club returned to Llanelian Road when they and fellow exiles Newport County and Caernarfon Town secured a High Court injunction in the summer of 1994.
 A crowd of over 1,600 saw Bay's first competitive match in two years at Llanelian Road, a 1–0 defeat to Marine in the Northern Premier League Premier Division.